 The goal of this lesson is to help students understand the constitutional concept know as judicial review and how it impacts our rights and social structures.
 The main job of our courts - especially trial courts - is to render justice in individual cases.
 Yet every court decision impacts more than just the parties in a particular case; these decisions can also affect other courts, other branches of government, and the social and economic fabric of our lives.
 The lesson provides background on the U.S. and Colorado Supreme Court's role and how the concept of judicial review has been applied at the federal level.
 The activity helps students better understand how the federal court system protects civil liberties by analyzing these protections and answering questions.

-about this program (coloradojudicial.gov/courts-community) and our lessons (coloradojudicial.gov/community-and-educational-resources/lesson-plans).
+This is a lesson from our Courts in the Community curriculum.
+Find out more about this program (coloradojudicial.gov/courts-community) and our lessons (coloradojudicial.gov/community-and-educational-resources/lesson-plans).